nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 | -- | -- |
 | [Aerial_350e](https://huggingface.co/nmata010/aerial-pothole-detection-12022025_350Epoch_newDS) | 50.4%

 - **Conclusion:** WOW!
 It worked..
 After a 2h training and battling Colab limits we passed the target benchmark by a hair.
-This was a 17% improvement against Aerial_20e which also confirms the dimishing returns concept.
+This was a 17% improvement against Aerial_20e which also confirms the diminishing returns concept.

 I'm blown away that I was able to hit the 50% mark.
 I didn't have high hopes.
 Its far from 'production grade' but this is a legit proof of concept model for its very specific intended purpose!